We run several competitions each season, some open and some with set subjects. Please read the following information before entering competitions.

 3.7.
 Still Life: prints A representation of inanimate objects as seen, or as arranged, by the photographer.

 3.8.
 Set Subject: digital images The set subject for a coming season will be determined prior to the AGM preceding the start of the season and members will be informed.
-The set subject for the 2017/8 season is “Monochrome”.
+The set subject for the 2018/9 season is “Communication”.

 3.9.
-Digital Image Portfolio: The Digital Image Portfolio to consist of 6 individual images to include one each of Landscape (2*), Portrait (3*), Architecture (4*), Close Up (5*) and Abstract (6*), plus one of the photographers choice** (7*), from: Nature, Creative or, Sports, but excluding the 5 earlier genres.
-A seventh image (1*), (1600 by 1200) is required and should be a collage of the six.
-The collage would be used to represent the portfolio as a whole.
-The judge will be asked to mark each image individually, including the collage, and the winning portfolio will be that with the greatest total of marks.
+Digital Image Portfolio: The Digital Image Portfolio to consist of 6 individual images to include one each of Nature (1*) Landscape (2*), Portrait (3*), Architecture (4*), Close Up (5*) and Abstract (6*).
+The judge will be asked to mark each image individually, and the winning portfolio will be that with the greatest total of marks.
 In the event of more than one member achieving the same overall aggregate score the judge should consider the aesthetic nature of the overall presentations as a “tie-breaker” mechanism.

-Note: For guidance, note that “Abstract” is defined as an image that does not attempt to represent external, recognisable reality, and which thereby tends to concentrate on shape, colour and form.
+Note: For guidance, note that “Abstract” is defined as an image that does not attempt to represent external, recognizable reality, and which thereby tends to concentrate on shape, colour and form.

 3.10 Creative (“Altered Reality”): digital The image must obviously display a change in natural colour, form, shape, or any combination of these three.
 Or it may be a montage (a blending or composite of multiple images), or a product of technical and imaginative skills in either the post production of still imagery through digital processing, or in the use of the camera.